khira9504/myTestLibs/README.md

 # myTestLibs
-This repo is my sample collection
+This repo is my sample collections